 GeneCards Summary for MXI1 Gene

 MXI1 (MAX Interactor 1, Dimerization Protein) is a Protein Coding gene.
-Diseases associated with MXI1 include prostate cancer and neurofibrosarcoma.
-GO annotations related to this gene include transcription corepressor activity and protein dimerization activity.
+Diseases associated with MXI1 include Prostate Cancer and Neurofibrosarcoma.
+Among its related pathways are Hematopoietic Stem Cell Differentiation.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and transcription corepressor activity.
 An important paralog of this gene is MXD1.